modeset/-deprecated-utensils/app/assets/components/decal/readme.md

 # Decal
 Decals are used to <span class="decal important">POP</span> information in a block of text.
 They are typically used with inline elements.
+The default color is equivalent to the `$inverse` status color and `$standard` is not available.

 ```sass